popescuflorin/RDTManagement/Scripts/README.md

 - The PowerShell script is provided as a manual alternative when you need to re-seed permissions without recreating the database
 - Custom roles created through the UI will retain their permissions
-- System roles (Admin, Manager, User) cannot be deleted but their permissions can be modified
+- System roles (ADMIN, COORDONATOR VANZARI, AGENT TEREN) cannot be deleted but their permissions can be modified
 - The seeding process will clear existing permissions and recreate them